gecko0307/dagon/doc/Collision Detection.md

 }
 ```

 Now the character collider will react to collisions with the cube and apply kinematic response.
 Character's movement is entirely on user side.
-For example, to implement basic character controller with jumping, you can do the following:
+For example, to implement basic movement controller with jumping, you can do the following:

 ```d
 float verticalSpeed = 0.0f;